DBJDBJ/dbj.cond/man.md

  User defined comparators are probably the most powerfull feature of dbj.cond().
 Using dbj.cond() it is easy to change the comparator used.

-As from version 3.0.0 we do not package complex comparators with dbj.cond.
+As from version 3.0.0 we do not package complex/deep comparators with dbj.cond.
 Complex comparators are powerfull but seldom used.
 Thus for a very fast and comfortable usage you do not need them and you do not need complex code behind.

 Our complex comparators are still feasible, powefull and here.
-They are just in the separate package: 'dbj.cond.comparators'.
+They are just in the separate package:
+<a href="https://www.npmjs.com/package/dbj.cond.comparators" target="_blank">'dbj.cond.comparators'</a>.

 To obtain the ```dbj.cond.comparators.js``` file, please obtain it from npm: